The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Click the asterisk to see the details

-The process of literature search and screening 👇
+Literature search and screening process 👇

 The actual interface of Elicit’s systematic reviews

-This report can also be downloaded as a PDF.
+This report can also be downloaded as a PDF!

 Elicit automates extraction of methodology and summaries from research papers.